-The National Commission congratulates Dunedin - who after many months of preparaton, hard work and collaboration, received the international designation as a Creative City of Literature by UNESCO in December 2014.
+The National Commission congratulates Dunedin – which after many months of preparation, hard work and collaboration, received the international designation as a Creative City of Literature by UNESCO in December 2014.

 The Chair of the New Zealand National Commission for UNESCO, Ian McKinnon said the achievement was to be celebrated.

-UNESCO’s Creative Cities network seeks to develop international co-operation among cities that have identified creativity as a strategic factor for sustainable development.
+UNESCO’s Creative Cities Network seeks to develop international co-operation among cities that have identified creativity as a strategic factor for sustainable development.
 The network facilitates the sharing of experience, knowledge and resources among the member cities as a means of promoting the development of local creative industries and fostering worldwide co-operation for sustainable urban development.
-Read the full media statement. (.pdf)
+Read the full media statement

 Mayor of Dunedin Dave Cull said that the announcement puts Dunedin on the world map as a first-class literary city.
 “We keep honourable company; other cities bestowed with City of Literature status include Edinburgh, Dublin, Iowa City, Melbourne, Reykjavik, Norwich and Krakow.”

-Read about the background and strength of Dunedin's applicaton to this international status. (.pdf)
+Read about the background and strength of Dunedin’s application to this international status.